 Patricia also provides legal advice to unions on matters such as bargaining, strike related issues, discrimination, harassment, disability, and general collective agreement enforcement.
 She has advised unions on organizing and has conducted organizing workshops with union members.
 She also provides education and advice on issues of professionalism and professional boundary issues.

 Patricia has a strong interest in equality and workplace justice, and the ability of labour and employment law to further these objectives.
-She is a member of the Canadian Association of Labour Lawyers.
+She is presently co-managing partner of the firm, and is a member of the Canadian Association of Labour Lawyers.